omarkmu/krdict.py/docs/examples.md

     query='나무',
     # if you're using type checking,
     # setting the search_type parameter in a call with
-    # keyword arguments will define the type of the search result.
+    # keyword arguments will narrow the type of the search result.
     # when calling with an unpacked dictionary (**{...}),
     # the more specific type cannot be inferred.
     search_type=krdict.SearchType.DEFINITION,